-IslandWood’s main campus is on a 250-acre forested campus on Bainbridge Island, WA and includes low-cost graduate housing.
-The island’s proximity to Seattle (just a 35-minute ferry ride) gives students easy access to the convenience, diversity, and resources of a modern city.
+The graduate program is held on a 250-acre forested campus on Bainbridge Island, WA, and includes a graduate housing area.
+The island’s proximity to Seattle (just a 35-minute ferry ride away) gives students easy access to the convenience and resources of the city.

 4450 Blakely Ave.
 NE, Bainbridge Island, WA 98110 206.855.4300